skiplang/skip/README.md

 [![CircleCI](https://circleci.com/gh/skiplang/skip.svg?style=svg)](https://circleci.com/gh/skiplang/skip)

-## Project Status

-Skip is an experimental programming language developed at Facebook from 2015-2018.

-Skip's primary goal as a research project was to explore language and runtime support for correct, efficient memoization-based caching and cache invalidation.
-Skip achieved this via a static type system that carefully tracks mutability, while also supporting modern language features such as traits, generics and subtyping.

-The Skip project concluded in 2018 and Skip is no longer under active development at Facebook.

-Facebook is making the implementation available under a permissive open source license to enable the programming language research community to study and build on the design and implementation of the language, compiler and libraries.
-The language, compiler and libraries are maintained as a side project by Julien Verlaguet, the main designer of the language.

 ## Skip Overview

 Skip is a general-purpose programming language that tracks side effects to provide caching with reactive invalidation, ergonomic and safe parallelism, and efficient garbage collection.
 Skip is statically typed and ahead-of-time compiled using LLVM to produce highly optimized executables.